 Don’t Overlook ATM Fees

-The average ATM fee is only $2.50, and the five largest banks in the U.S. — Chase, Bank of America, Wells Fargo, Citibank and U.S. Bank — all charge that amount.
-Although out-of-network ATM fees are much less expensive than overdraft fees, that doesn’t mean they can’t be a drain on your finances.
+The average ATM fee is only $2.50, which is the amount the five largest banks in the U.S. — Chase, Bank of America, Wells Fargo, Citibank and U.S. Bank — charge their customers for using non-network ATMs in the U.S. and its territories.
+Although these fees are much less expensive than overdraft fees, that doesn’t mean they can’t drain your finances.

-For example, if you make an out-of-network ATM transaction every other day for the next 30 years, you’ll rack up $13,650 in fees.
-If you happen to make the same type of transaction every day for the next 30 years, you’ll spend a staggering $27,375 on out-of-network fees.
+For example, if you make an out-of-network ATM transaction every other day for the next 30 years, you’ll rack up more than $13,500 in fees.
+If you happen to make the same type of transaction every day for the next 30 years, you’ll spend around $27,000 on out-of-network fees.

 The mindless act of wasting money on unnecessary fees can heavily impact your financial goals.
-Just one year of using an out-of-network ATM every other day equals approximately $456.
+Just one year of using an out-of-network ATM every other day equals more than $450.
 Those fees could easily be redirected to the No. 1 savings goal of the respondents in GOBankingRates’ survey: saving more money for emergencies.

 The Best Interest Rates Make a Huge Difference